larevanchedessites/isindexed-connector/README.md

 ## Try the Connector in Data Studio

-You can try out the managed deployment of the latest code: [GitHub Community Connector][production deployment]
+You can try out the managed deployment of the latest code: [Connector][production deployment]

 ## Deploy the Community Connector yourself